secretstartups/handbook/content/handbook/customer-success/csm/segment/cse/scale-operating-rhythm.md

    - Priority: (select the most appropriate type based on the request)
    - Playbook: One-Off CSE Outreach

+Note that the trailing " - Ad-Hoc CSE Engagement Request" MUST be there in order for us to generate proper metrics.
+The customer name can be truncated in order to satisfy the "Name" length requirements.
 Once the call is complete, the call must be [logged as an activity](/handbook/customer-success/csm/cadence-calls/#review-and-update-account-details) against the customer’s timeline in Gainsight using the `CSE Engagement` meeting type in Gainsight, and filling in the relevant details regarding the customer meeting details.

 The CSE should then prepare a follow-up email to be sent to the customer through the email-assist in the task: `Follow Up Email Post One-off CSE Outreach Call Completion`